openhab/openhab-docs/installation/linux.md

 ## Backup and Restore

 It is recommended to make a backup of your configuration before *any* major change.
-To make a backup of openHAB2, you need to retain your configuration and userdata files. openHAB comes with scripts for storing your configuration in a zip file which is saved in `/var/lib/openhab/backups` for automatic installs and `openhab/backups` for manual installs.
+To make a backup of openHAB 2 or higher, you need to retain your configuration and userdata files. openHAB comes with scripts for storing your configuration in a zip file which is saved in `/var/lib/openhab/backups` for automatic installs and `openhab/backups` for manual installs.
 You can change the default path by setting the $OPENHAB_BACKUPS environment variable.